 GRBs are the most luminous electromagnetic explosions in the universe, occurring roughly once or twice per day, producing most of their energy in the form of gamma-rays and lasting from seconds to minutes.
-Because of their huge luminosities (up to > 1053 erg radiated in few tens of seconds) emitted by the most relativistic jets known (Gamma > 100) and their redshift distribution extending up to at least z ~9-10, these sources offer enormous potential as powerful probes of the universe, as test-beds for fundamental physics, and as laboratories for matter and radiation under extreme conditions.
+Because of their huge luminosities (up to > 1053 erg radiated in few tens of seconds) emitted by the most relativistic jets known (Gamma > 100) and their redshift distribution extending up to at least $z \sim 9-10$ , these sources offer enormous potential as powerful probes of the universe, as test-beds for fundamental physics, and as laboratories for matter and radiation under extreme conditions.
 Despite the huge observational and theoretical efforts of the last 20 years, our full comprehension of the GRB phenomenon and is still affected by several open issues, including: GRBs as probes of the early Universe, GRBs as probes of fundamental physics, physics of GRB prompt emission and nature / structure / collimation of the jet, GRB/SNe connection.
 Moreover, as demonstrated by the recent historical detection of gravitational waves from the merger of two neutron stars and of its associated e.m. emission, the study of GRB constitutes a pillar of the newly born field of multi-messenger astrophysics.
 Sensitive measurements by next generation gamma-ray experiments, also complemented by lower-energy instrumentation, will allow a substantial step forward in these GRB-related research areas which are of extreme interest for several fields of astrophysics, cosmology and fundamental physics, and will provide an ideal synergy with the large multi-wavelength and multi-messenger facilities that will be operative in the next decade (e.g., E-ELT, SKA, CTA, ATHENA, Gravitational Waves Observatories, neutrino observatories).
+Title:

 Astrophysical Probes of Dark Matter

-Piero Rosati (Unife)
+Lecturer: Piero Rosati (Unife) rosati@fe.infn.it

-rosati@fe.infn.it
+Duration:

+6 hours

 lectures will be started at a time of common availability of the lecturer and the students

+Abstract:

 Lectures will review the main methodologies, as well as recent advances, in constraining Dark Matter (DM) properties from astrophysical observations on galactic and cosmological scale.
-Specifically,

-- the inner structure of DM halos on galaxy and cluster scale from lensing, dynamics and X-ray observations - recent constraints on DM properties from the distribution of matter from wide and deep surveys - the role of baryons when constraining DM properties - other indirect probes of DM from high-energy astrophysics massimo.meneghetti@oabo.inaf.it lectures will be started at a time of common availability of the lecturer and the students
+Specifically, - the inner structure of DM halos on galaxy and cluster scale from lensing, dynamics and X-ray observations - recent constraints on DM properties from the distribution of matter from wide and deep surveys - the role of baryons when constraining DM properties - other indirect probes of DM from high-energy astrophysics Title: Gravitational Lensing Lecturer: Massimo Meneghetti (INAF - OA Bologna) massimo.meneghetti@oabo.inaf.it Duration: 6 hours lectures will be started at a time of common availability of the lecturer and the students Abstract: I will give a brief introduction on the basic of gravitational lensing and then I will focus on the modeling of gravitational lenses on the scale of galaxy clusters.
+More extensively, I will cover the following topics: - light deflection - lens equation - lens distortion, magnification, and multiple images - extended lenses - the modeling of a galaxy cluster: strategies for combining weak and strong lensing Title: